ericwkc91/MSBD5001Kaggle/README.md

 7. Split into train and validating datasets
 8. Run random forest model
-9. Use grid search and cross validation to tune hyper parameters 10.Run RF model again using best hyper parameters 11.Predict the results on test datasets using the trained RF model 12.Save the result into csv and export it
+9. Use grid search and cross validation to tune hyper parameters
+10. Run RF model again using best hyper parameters
+11. Predict the results on test datasets using the trained RF model
+12. Save the result into csv and export it